JakubFranek/Kapytal/docs/glossary.md

 Transaction Filters are chained one after another, and only Transactions passing through all active filters are shown in the Transaction Table.

-Many Transaction Filters have three "modes": off, keep and discard.
-Filters which are off do not discard any Transactions.
-Filters which are set to keep mode keep the Transactions which satisfy their criteria, while filters set to discard mode do the opposite of keep mode filters and discard the Transactions which satisfy their criteria instead.
+Many Transaction Filters have three "modes": `OFF`, `KEEP` and `DISCARD`.
+Filters which are `OFF` do not discard any Transactions.
+Filters which are set to `KEEP` mode keep the Transactions which satisfy their criteria, while filters set to `DISCARD` mode do the opposite of `KEEP` mode filters and discard the Transactions which satisfy their criteria instead.

 ---

 ### Transaction Table ![Icon](../resources/icons/icons-16/table.png)

-Transaction Table is the dominant user interface feature of Kapytal, and it is the interface used to create, browse, edit, delete or otherwise manipulate [Transactions](#transaction).
+Transaction Table is the dominant user interface feature of Kapytal, and it is the interface element used to create, browse, edit, delete or otherwise manipulate [Transactions](#transaction).

 Transaction Table contains many columns, some of which are not shown by default.
 The columns can be manipulated via the context menu shown by right-clicking on the Transaction Table column headers.
+The columns can also be reordered or stretched by manually dragging the headers or header edges respectively.

 Below the Transaction Table, there are two text labels.
 First label shows the amount of currently shown Transactions out of the total amount of Transactions.
 Transactions can be hidden from Transaction Table via [Transaction Filters](#transaction-filters-).
 Second label shows the sum of the amounts of currently selected Transactions.
-Please note only [Income](#income-), [Expense](#expense-) and [Refund](#refund-) amounts are summed.
+Please note only [Income](#income-), [Expense](#expense-), [Refund](#refund-) and [Dividend](#dividend-) amounts are summed.

 Transaction Table can be hidden by toggling the ![Icon](../resources/icons/icons-16/table.png) *Show/Hide Transaction Table* action in the toolbar.

 ---

+### Transaction Table Form

+Transaction Table Form is a small and less-capable version of the [Transaction Table](#transaction-table-) which can be opened in various [Reports](#reports) and [Categories](#category-), [Payees](#payee-) and [Tags](#tag-) [Forms](#form).
+Transaction Table Form contains all the [Transactions](#transaction) that are related to the selected Report or Form item.
+Transaction Table Form supports editing and adding or removing Tags.

+---

 ### UUID

 Universally Unique IDentifier is a string of characters which unambiguously identifies an object.

 In Kapytal, all [Transactions](#transaction) have an UUIDv4, which can be shown in the [Transaction Table](#transaction-table-) by right-clicking the Transaction Table header and enabling the UUID column in the context menu.
-Transaction UUIDs can also be copied to clipboard by right-clicking selected Transactions in the Transaction Table and selecting the Copy UUIDs action in the context menu.
+Transaction UUIDs can also be copied to clipboard by right-clicking selected Transactions in the Transaction Table and selecting the *Copy UUIDs* action in the context menu.
 The user can paste the clipboard contents into the UUID [Transaction Filter](#transaction-filters-) directly.

 Under the hood, all [Account Items](#account-item), [Securities](#security-) and [Categories](#category-) are also assigned an UUID.
-Account Item and Security UUIDs can be found in the JSON [data file](#data-file), while Category UUIDs are assigned randomly during program runtime.
+Account Item and Security UUIDs can be found in the JSON [data file](#data-file), while Category UUIDs are assigned randomly during program runtime for internal purposes.

 ---

 ### Update Quotes Form ![Icon](../resources/icons/icons-16/arrow-circle-double.png)

 Update Quotes Form is a [Form](#form) used to fetch latest [Security](#security-) price and [Exchange Rate](#exchange-rate-) data from Yahoo Finance.
 Only Securities with non-empty symbol strings are eligible for price update.
+The Security symbol must match the symbol used for the given Security on Yahoo Finance.

 ---